-Taking into consideration the common factual background of the cases, the Honourable Supreme Court of Xylum, seated at the national capital Hobragade, along with the Appeal Bearing no. 1410/2019 filed invoking Civil Original Appellant Jurisdiction of the Supreme Court of Xylum as well as Appeal bearing No. 1310/2018 pending before the Supreme Court of Xylum has transferred the Appeal bearing no. 1210/2018 from the High Court of Seilia, Xylum and clubbed all the above mentioned matters.
+Taking into consideration the common factual background of the cases, the Hon’ble Supreme Court of Xylum, seated at the national capital Hobragade, along with the Appeal Bearing no. 1410/2019 filed invoking Civil Original Appellant Jurisdiction of the Supreme Court of Xylum as well as Appeal bearing No. 1310/2018 pending before the Supreme Court of Xylum has transferred the Appeal bearing no. 1210/2018 from the High Court of Seilia, Xylum and clubbed all the above mentioned matters.
 That the issue pertaining to maintainability of clubbing of all these Appeals has already been settled by the Supreme Court of Xylum.
-Hence, The matters have been listed for final hearing and are scheduled to take place on date-_______
+Hence, the matters have been listed for final hearing and are scheduled to take place on date _______.

 Notes: